-In the interests of security no comment is made in relation to the presence or otherwise of a burglar alarm.
+In the interest of security, no comment is made on the presence or otherwise of burglar alarms.

 Any additional limits to inspection

 An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.